-Туре Valuation technique Significant unobservable inputs Inter- relationship between significant Non current financial assets measured at amortized cost Discounted cash flows: Under discounted cash flow method, future cash flows are discounted by using rates which reflect market risks.
+Туре Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Non current financial assets and liabilities measured at amortized cost Discounted cash flows: Under discounted cash flow method, future cash flows are discounted by using rates which reflect market risks.
 The valuation requires management to make certain assumptions about the model inputs, including forecast cash flows, discount rate and credit risk.
 The probabilities of the various estimates within the range can be reasonably assessed and are used in management's estimate of fair value.
-Not applicable
+Not applicable Not applicable